316 FRIDAY 8 MAY 2015 (-50) – THE LAST 50 SONGS

 Suite Punta del Este: Intro – Ástor Piazzolla

-This is one of the few songs I remembered from years past and expressly bought the single so I could include it on the list.
+This is one of the few songs I remembered from years past, and I expressly bought the single, so I could include it on the list.

 Song Title: Suite Punta del Este: Intro – 1982 Artist: Ástor Piazzolla Genre: Tango Nuevo Composer: Ástor Piazzolla Album: Concertante

 Forget About The Boy – Sutton Foster, Anne L. Nathan

 This is the song that introduced me to the lovely Sutton Foster.
 A few weeks before going through a bad breakup about ten years ago, I had bought the “Thoroughly Modern Millie” CD.
 Still, I hadn’t given it enough attention.
 As it typically happens when you have been unceremoniously dumped, I created a playlist to deal with the breakup; I even gave it a name, “iBreak”.
 One of the first songs on the list was Forget About The Boy.
 When I finally paid attention to this ditty, I said: “The hell with